Mommy Domme / MDLB

 Terminology and the caregiver/little tradition

-The vocabulary is plain-English community slang, not clinical Latin or Greek (there is no -philia coinage and no documented "first author."
+The vocabulary is plain-English community slang, not clinical Latin or Greek, so there is no -philia coinage and no documented "first author."
 "Mommy Domme" and the MDLB/MDLG initialisms crystallised on kink forums, blogs and social media in the 2000s and 2010s as variations on the older DDLG (Daddy Dom/Little Girl) label, which itself spread through online communities in the 2000s.
-All of these sit under the broader gender-neutral umbrella the BDSM community calls CG/L (caregiver/little)) dynamics built around a nurturing, protective dominant and a cared-for "little."
+Before CG/L (caregiver/little) became the standard umbrella, DDLG served as the default term, which framed the dynamic around a male caregiver and a female little and left other configurations, including maternal ones, without settled vocabulary.
+The gender-neutral CG/L label widened that frame to cover any nurturing-dominant-and-cared-for-little pairing.
 As community guides emphasise, these caregiver dynamics are "more about caring for one another than re-enacting an incest fantasy," and the underlying age play interest in nurturing "intergenerational" roles is documented as distinct from kinship or incest play.

 Roots in female dominance